SvenDb/app-bestellingen/README.md

 # app-bestellingen

-This is a readme file.
+This is app is created bij SvenDb to take table orders on events.